mediabox/mediabox.github.io/source/_posts/2013-12-26-building-a-side-project-team.markdown

    * Absolutely no formal time commitment.
    * Lean towards building something that fun for us, or does some societal good, versus something that is marketable.
    * Avoid the analysis paralysis that can accompany an attempt to come up with the "next big thing".
+	 * No focus on revenue.
+If it makes money, so be it, but don't select an idea soley on revenue potential.
    * Something we can build a v1 of fairly quickly, but has potential for additional iterations/features.
    * Majority rules on product decisions.